 Also, keep in mind that many of these business startup costs are recurring, so you’ll need to keep paying them over and over again, either on a monthly, quarterly, or annual basis—think rent, office supplies, and payroll.
 Others, like the incorporation fee or office furniture, are one-time costs.

-When calculating your startup expenses, a good rule of thumb is to be able to cover six months’ worth of expenses up front.
-In other words, don’t count on your business’s revenue to start easing your costs until at least after that early period is over.
+When calculating your business startup costs, a good rule of thumb is to be able to cover six months’ worth of expenses up front.
+So don’t count on your business’s revenue to start easing your costs until at least after that early period is over.
 You’ll want a cushion while you get your feet under you and work on attracting business.

 But with the help of expert advisors, we’ve pinned an approximate number to each of these costs, so you can start to understand, in a real sense, what your startup costs will look like.

-Almost every business will have an immediate need for some sort of equipment.
+Almost every business will need to immediately finance equipment.
 If you’re starting your own moving company or shipping, you’ll need to finance a truck.
 If you’re opening a restaurant, you’ll need commercial-grade ovens, stoves, dishware, and cooking utensils.
 If you own a hair salon, you’ll need styling chairs.
 If you own essentially any type of business in any industry, you’ll need computers.
 You get the idea.

 Of course, these costs range according to industry, as well as the size of your business—if you have multiple employees, then they’ll all need their own equipment.

 Generally, though, David Bakke at Money Crashers says that equipment costs for startups can range anywhere from $10,000 to $125,000.

 One of your first to-dos when you’re setting up a business is to choose a business entity, which determines the way you pay your taxes and can affect your business loan applications.